Grace Franki argues ‘for’:

 However, even in a hypothetical system where academic aptitude was the only determinant in university entrance, the principle of meritocracy — rewarding those who display intelligence and effort — is still an unjust basis for abolishing tertiary education fees.

 Tertiary education, unlike schooling, healthcare or welfare, is not readily available to anyone who needs it.
-It is offered to a select group (approximately 37% of 20 year olds today — a proportion which would could be even less if fees were abolished completely as discussed above) whose academic aptitude is largely genetically predestined.
+It is offered to a select group (approximately 37% of 20 year olds today — a proportion which could be even less if fees were abolished completely as discussed above) whose academic aptitude is largely genetically predestined.
 It would be deeply unfair to award an expensive subsidy to those who have won the academic aptitude lottery given that academic aptitude combined with their tertiary education will generally lead to more lucrative professions in our capitalist society.

 In our society, free tertiary education is an inappropriate goal that fails to address the socioeconomic barriers of entry to tertiary education and, if achieved, would divert public funding away from services and institutions that benefit the whole of society towards an exclusive minority.